House, Senate Pass Consensus Economic Development Bill

 • Midwives are essential in providing a healthy and safe environment for birthing persons and their infants.
 According to the World Health Organization (WHO), the presence of midwives can prevent up to 80% of maternal deaths, neonatal deaths, and stillbirths.

-• Encourages free-standing birth centers and the disruption of grants to address maternal mental health and substance abuse.
+• Encourages free-standing birth centers and the distribution of grants to address maternal mental health and substance abuse.

 • Allows CPMs and Nurse Midwives to serve as clinical directors for freestanding birth centers (previously, only physicians could hold this role).